awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.UsageNotes.md

 + In DynamoDB, there is a 1 MB limit on data returned per result set\.
 Both the DynamoDB web service and the downloadable version enforce this limit\.
 However, when querying an index, the DynamoDB service calculates only the size of the projected key and attributes\.
 By contrast, the downloadable version of DynamoDB calculates the size of the entire item\.
 + If you're using DynamoDB Streams, the rate at which shards are created might differ\.
 In the DynamoDB web service, shard\-creation behavior is partially influenced by table partition activity\.
 When you run DynamoDB locally, there is no table partitioning\.
 In either case, shards are ephemeral, so your application should not be dependent on shard behavior\.
 +  `TransactionConflictExceptions` are not thrown by downloadable DynamoDB for transactional APIs\.
 We recommend that you use a Java mocking framework to simulate `TransactionConflictExceptions` in the DynamoDB handler to test how your application responds to conflicting transactions\.
++ In the DynamoDB web service, table names are case sensitive\.
+A table named `Authors` and one named `authors` can both exist as separate tables\.
+In the downloadable version, table names are case insensitive, and attempting to create these two tables would result in an error\.